EulerMacaroni/ImageClassificationCIFAR-10/README.md

 ## **Conclusion**
 This project demonstrates image classification with PyTorch, Flask API development, and Docker containerization.
 Future improvements include:

--Trying different architectures (ResNet-34, MobileNet, EfficientNet) -Implementing a CI/CD pipeline with GitHub Actions -Deploying on AWS or other cloud platforms for production use
+- Trying different architectures (ResNet-34, MobileNet, EfficientNet)
+- Deploying on AWS or other cloud platforms for production use